The search for flight MH370

 The search zone narrowed again in early April to an area of 850 sq km (328 sq miles) of the ocean floor - located close to acoustic signals detected by Australian teams.

-This extended area's sea bed is currently being mapped by the Chinese survey ship Zhu Kezhen, ready for a commercial operator to take over the search mission in August.
-The mission is expected to take up to a year, at an estimated cost of $55m (£33m) or more.
+The mission is expected to take up to a year, at an estimated cost of $55m (£34m) or more.

 Eight countries have been assisting - Australia, China, Japan, Malaysia, New Zealand, South Korea, the United Kingdom and the United States.

-Australia has been overseeing day-to-day search operations from its newly-created Joint Agency Co-ordination Centre (Jacc) based in Perth.
+The day-to-day search operations have been run from Australia's newly-created Joint Agency Co-ordination Centre (Jacc) based in Perth.

 Members of China's Civil Aviation Administration and officials from the France's Office of Investigations and Analysis for the Safety of Civil Aviation have also been involved in the investigation.

-The French are lending expertise from the two-year search for the flight recorders from the Air France Airbus A330 which crashed into the Atlantic Ocean in 2009.
+The French have been lending expertise from the two-year search for the flight recorders from the Air France Airbus A330 which crashed into the Atlantic Ocean in 2009.

 British company Inmarsat, along with the UK Air Accident Investigations Branch, have provided detailed satellite data analysis to aid the hunt.What key equipment has been used?